bulatkh/csshar_tfa/README.md

 * pytorch_lightning: `1.5.9`
 * wandb: `0.12.6`

-We also exported our conda environment into ``requirements.txt``.
+We exported our conda environment into ``conda_env.yaml``.
 You can create and activate it by running the following command:
 ```
-$ conda create --name csshar --file requirements.txt
+$ conda env create -n csshar -f conda_env.yaml
 $ conda activate csshar
 ```

+We also exported dependencies and conda environment to ``requirements.txt``, so it can be restored from there.

 For more stable training, we use layer-wise adaptive rate control and wrap optimizers into LARC from **apex**.
 Installation guidelines can be found via the following link: https://github.com/NVIDIA/apex#quick-start